bigskysoftware/htmx/www/content/essays/codin-dirty.md

 and then implement it however you see fit.

 So, I think you should hold off on committing to a large test suite until later in the project, and that test suite should be done at a higher level than Clean Code suggests.
+Generally if I can write a higher-level integration test to demonstrate a bug or feature I will try to do so, with the hope that that higher-level test will have a longer shelf life for the project.

 ## I Prefer To Minimize Classes

+First I have to admit that I like Object-Oriented Programming (OOP), which is bad enough, but, what is worse, I actually like the *Java* version of OOP.
+Horrible, I know.
+Sorry, I just like it.

-A final "dirty" code practice I follow is that I try to minimize the number of classes in my projects.
-This definitely makes me a [black sheep](https://grammarist.com/idiom/black-sheep/) in the Java community, but I have found that it is very easy to overwhelm a particular problem with classes and interfaces if you try to decompose it too much.
+Now, that being said, I approach OOP in a very different way than many Java developers I know: I generally try to minimize the number of classes in my projects.
+I have found that it is very easy to overwhelm a problem with classes and interfaces if you try to decompose it too much.

 In the OO world, [architecture astronauts](https://en.wikipedia.org/wiki/Architecture_astronaut) are often extremely intimidating to other developers, particularly younger developers, and this puts pressure on everyone to make their code as abstract as possible, which inevitably leads to an explosion of classes, interfaces and concepts.

-Now, Clean Code does not say that you should maximize the # of classes in your system, but recommendations it makes tend to lead to this outcome:
+Clean Code does not say that you should maximize the # of classes in your system, but many recommendations it makes tend to lead to this outcome:

 > * "Prefer Polymorphism to If/Else or Switch/Case"